Pomegranate Cranberry Sauce (No-Cook, Naturally-Sweetened)

 Instructions

-6. Add 2 tbsp maple syrup, cinnamon, and salt.
+7. Add 2 tbsp maple syrup, the cinnamon, and the salt.

 Leave a Comment